Today we’re going to talk about how to really reinvent yourself and transform your life.

 Learn from Other People

 One of the best things I’ve done for myself is read at least one personal development book a month.
 I have a list of the 12 Best Self Help Books for Personal Development that have really inspired me and taught me so much.
-I also watch a lot of motivational Youtubers like muchelleb and Lavendaire, and I listen to personal growth podcasts once in a while.

 You can also look for mentors in your personal life to learn from.